Home » World Trade Organisation

 Critics claim that large corporations and their lobbyists heavily influence WTO policies and rules and that the organisation prioritises corporate interests over the needs and concerns of ordinary citizens.

-Critics also point out that the World Trade Organization (WTO) has been the site of numerous large-scale protests by civil society organisations calling for greater transparency, accountability, and democratic participation in international trade negotiations.
-Despite these criticisms, the World Trade Organization (WTO) remains an important forum for international trade negotiations and the promotion of economic development and growth.
+Critics also point out that the World Trade Organisation (WTO) has been the site of numerous large-scale protests by civil society organisations calling for greater transparency, accountability, and democratic participation in international trade negotiations.
+Despite these criticisms, the World Trade Organisation (WTO) remains an important forum for international trade negotiations and the promotion of economic development and growth.

 Sharing is caring!